 Lisa wrote America’s go-to memoir writing guide, Shimmering Images: A Handy Little Guide to Writing Memoir, and the literary nonfiction story Hawk Flies Above: Journey to the Heart of the Sandhills, which won comparisons to the writing of Annie Dillard.

 Shimmering Images: A Handy Little Guide to Writing Memoir is short, direct, humorous, and gives readers a step-by-step technique for mining the past and using shimmering image memories to construct a memoir.
 It’s been a perennial favorite in school systems and continues to sell well after nearly 10 years in the marketplace.
-Lisa teaches the process of writing from shimmering images in a variety of venues every year.
+Lisa teaches the process of writing from shimmering images in a variety of venues each year.